asusanyamshah/honors_contract_BMI110/README.md

 We use matplotlib's pyplot function to plot a heatmap for the confusion matrix.
 We use plt.imshow to generate a heatmap by passing the confusion matrix and the color we need the heatmap to be as the arguments. plt.colorbar just provides a colorbar to the right and plt.show is just a way to conclude the graph or the heatmap, to update the heatmap for every value of x or y being changed and to actually show the graph in a interactive window.

+# Entering our own data

+We now can enter our own data and make the already trained model to predict what the chance of a person having a stroke can be.
+However, the tricky part will be to provide our data to the model since the model expects us to provide data in a transformed way and of the same dimensions as provided before.
+So we will need to preprocess the data again.

+We first enter our data in form of a list and use np.array(list).reshape(1, -1) to make the data in form of a row nad not the column and also transform it into a 2d array, which the model expects.
+We then transform the data, or encode the categorical values of the data using the same transformer we used earlier.
+It is imperative to use the transformer we created earlier since it had already been fitted to the x values we provided earlier and now has the information to transform the data we provided it into the same form that it converted or transformed the x into.
+We then use the classifier.predict function to predict the results and store it in a variable.
+Now the final step will be to print out the result in a human readable form, since we will get the output in form of either 1 inside of a list or 0 inside of a list.
+This is quite easy and we can do this using conditionals and if statements.
+We can say that if the first element of the output is 1 then print out that you do have a chance of having a stroke or else print out that you do not have a chance of having a stroke.